 New Construction and Building Additions

-For new construction and building addition projects, savings are calculated using ASHRAE 90.1-2007 as the baseline (kWbase) and the new wattages and fixtures as the post-installation wattagewattage.The baseline, pursuant to ASHRAE 90.1-2007, can be calculated using either the ASHRAE 90.1-2007 Building Area Method as shown in Table 3-3, or the ASHRAE 90.1-2007 Space-by-Space Method as shown in Table 3-4.
+For new construction and building addition projects, savings are calculated using ASHRAE 90.1-2007 to determine the baseline demand (kWbase) and the new fixtures’ wattages as the post-installation demand (kWee).
+Pursuant to ASHRAE 90.1-2007, the interior lighting baseline is calculated using either the Building Area Method as shown in Table 3-1, or the Space-by-Space Method as shown in Table 3-2.
+For exterior lighting, the baseline is calculated using the Baseline Exterior Lighting Power Densities as shown in Table 3-3.
 The new fixture wattages are specified in the Lighting Audit and Design Tool shown in Appendix C.

-EFLH, CF and IF values are the same as those shown in Table 3-6 and Table 3-7.
+CF and IF values are the same as those shown in Table 3-4 and Table 3-5.
+HOU shall be determined in accordance with Section 3.2.6.

-Table 3-3: Lighting Power Densities from ASHRAE 90.1-2007 Building Area Method
+HOU and CF values for dusk-to-dawn lighting isare the same as those shown in Table 3-4 unless shorter hours are required by ASHRAE or the fixtures are demonstrated to operate longer hours (e.g. for signage or shading in a parking garage).